REAL ESTATE TAX RELIEF:

-Disabled veterans who meet certain criteria may be granted relief from real estate taxes on a home and up to one acre of land it occupies, the solid waste fee, personal property tax, and the vehicle license fee.
-Relief will be prorated for applicants who become disabled or purchase a home after January 1, 2013.
+Disabled veterans who meet certain criteria may be granted relief from real estate taxes on a home and up to one acre of land it occupies and the solid waste fee.
+Relief will be prorated for applicants who become disabled or purchase a home after January 1, 2018.

 Eligibility criteria for relief of real estate taxes and the solid waste fee:

-The applicant must provide documentation from the U.S. Department of Veterans Affairs indicating the veteran was determined to be 100%, service-connected, permanently and totally disabled.
-Veterans who are less than 100% disabled, but are compensated at the 100% rate may also qualify for this program.
+The applicant must provide documentation from the U.S. Department of Veterans Affairs (VA) indicating the veteran is 100% (or compensated at the 100% rate), service-connected, permanently, and totally disabled.
+The VA documentation must include the effective date the veteran's disability was determined to be service-connected, 100% (or compensated at the 100% rate), total, and permanent.

 The applicant must own and occupy the home as his/her principal place of residence.

 There are no income or net worth requirements for real estate tax relief for qualifying disabled veterans.

 Additional criteria for a surviving spouse:

 The surviving spouse of a veteran eligible for the real estate exemption may qualify for the exemption if:

 The death of the veteran occurred on or after Jan.
 1, 2011.